Latest News

 Keeping You Informed

-The ship recycling market had a modest week overall.
-In its latest weekly report, Best Oasis (www.best-oasis.com), a leading cash buyer of ships said that in India “the market softened
+The ship recycling markets have exhibited a mixed performance depending on each submarket.
+In its latest weekly report, Best Oasis (www.best-oasis.com), a leading cash buyer of ships, said that “Indian